VSA Playwright Discovery Program

 • Previous applicants are eligible to reapply in subsequent years until they win or age out of the competition.
 Any applicant may win only once.

-If selected as a finalist, applicants are required to provide proof of age and disability, and must be willing to publicly disclose that they have a disability for all materials and public appearances associated with the VSA Playwright Discovery Program.
+If selected as a finalist, applicants are required to provide proof of age and disability, and must be willing to publicly disclose that they have a disability for all materials and public appearances associated with the Access/VSA Playwright Discovery Program.

 Selection Process: